The following post is brought to you by Squarespace. Our partners are hand picked by the Design Milk team because they represent the best in design.

 Tom says every project at Gomi is led by one clear question: “How can we turn pollutant waste materials into cherished products that people will love using everyday?”

-With their new Portable Chargers available for order through a fully-funded Kickstarter initiative, Gomi is on the move towards future projects.
+With their new Portable Chargers available for order in the Design Milk Shop, Gomi is on the move towards future projects.
 They’re currently working with an architecture/interior design company on bespoke furniture pieces designed for specific spaces and made from construction site waste.
 Tom said they would love to collaborate with another large tech company in the future on something unique that promotes sustainable design.

 Looking further towards the future, Gomi hopes to grow their team while keeping their Brighton studio as the heart of the brand.
 One large goal is to work closely with other cities around the world with devastating amounts of plastic waste that are impacting their communities.
 Tom explained their vision, “We see Gomi really helping communities and businesses to come up with creative solutions for their waste.
 Our love of creating beautiful, useful electronic products out of waste will mean that we will be introducing many more essentials.”

 Ready to bring your idea to life and get to work on your own website?
 Take the first step with Squarespace and get 10% off your first website or domain when you use coupon code DESIGNMILK at checkout.